 We recommend growing microgreens based on how you’ll cook with them but our sampler comes with the main types (spicy radish, sweet lentil shoots, mild kale, and flavorful mustard) to help you get your footing.
 Our favorite microgreen forward recipes for this mix are:

-As a general rule, you shouldn’t really cook your microgreens as the high heat reduces their potent nutrient content – and they are so crisp and tender that they don’t need the heat to soften them.
-There are some exceptions however, such as tossing in mung bean shoots near the end of your stir fry.
+As a general rule, cooking microgreens is not recommended as the high heat reduces their potent nutrient content – and they are so crisp and tender that they don’t need the heat to soften them.
+There are some exceptions, however, such as tossing in mung bean shoots near the end of your stir fry.

 Can microgreens be frozen?